 Students who intend to pay for their educational expenses with a student loan may defer payment of the portion of expenses to be covered by the loan until the loan is approved.
 Students should apply for their loans by the end of July for the fall semester and by the end of November for the spring semester to insure that loan funds will be available at the start of the semester.

-Effective July 1, 2010, all borrowers are required to go to the Department of Education website to complete the Loan Entrance Interview and Master Promissory Note (MPN) by the above dates.
+All borrowers are required to go to the Department of Education website to complete the Loan Entrance Interview and Master Promissory Note (MPN) by the above dates.
 Federal Direct Loans and PLUS loans (both parent loans and graduate PLUS loans) will no longer be processed through American Educational Services (AES/PHEAA).
 Applicants may need to complete additional documents with the Financial Aid Office in order to complete the loan process.

 To begin the loan process, borrowers must take the following steps: (1) Go to www.studentloans.gov and sign in using your Federal PIN number.(2) Complete Direct Loan Entrance Counseling.
 This process is required by law before you can receive a loan.
 (3) Complete a Direct Loan Electronic Master Promissory Note (MPN).
 You will need reference information for two people you have known for at least three years (name, address, telephone number, relationship to you).
 The first reference should be a parent or legal guardian.
 This process must be completed in a single session.
 (The Marywood University Federal Direct Loan Code is G03296.)

 This site also allows Direct PLUS Loan borrowers (both parents and graduate/professional students) to complete a request for a Direct PLUS Loan and initiate a credit check online.